Confederation Building (Newfoundland and Labrador)

 The Confederation Building serves as the home of the Newfoundland and Labrador House of Assembly.
-It is located on Confederation Hill overlooking Newfoundland and Labrador's capital city, St. John's.
-The brick- and concrete-clad building has 11 stories and is 64 m tall.
+It is on Confederation Hill overlooking Newfoundland and Labrador's capital city, St. John's.
+The brick- and concrete-clad building has 11 storeys and is 64 m tall.
 It was completed in 1960 at a cost of $9 million to replace the Colonial Building.
-A lantern is located at the top of the copper roof of the central tower and acts as a beacon when turned on at night.
+A lantern is at the top of the copper roof of the central tower and acts as a beacon when turned on at night.

 In 1982, construction began on the West Block extension, a modern 7-storey structure, which is a six-storey building, with a gross floor area of 34838 m2.
 The original building is now considered the East Block of the Confederation Building.
 A third building on the legislature campus is the Service Building Annex a two-storey building housing a day care centre and garage for some provincial government vehicles.